 - Bring the soup to a boil then reduce the heat to low.
 Cover and let simmer for 10 minutes until the potatoes are tender.

-- Add the pasta and the beans and continue to cook for another 10-15 minutes until the pasta is cooked.
+- Add the pasta, beans (drain first) and kale and continue to cook for another 10-15 minutes until the pasta is cooked.

 - Serve with fresh parsley